All about the unique BluFX leverage of 3 - 1

 BluFX Lite $25,000: BluFX Islamic and Pro $50,000

 The following are typical maximum open positions allowed on each subscription package.
-These limits will vary depending on your actual account balance and current exchange rates.
+These limits will vary depending on your actual account balance , current exchange rates and the actual or perceived volatility used by the broker when setting margin requirements.

 Only the pairs listed below may be traded.